 For each section, you are going to answer some questions and score your answers.

 Now, it is time to focus on each section.

 Forget about what ads are promoting and go after what users and specialists are saying.
 Take your time to do your homework.
 Keep in mind that the real world is nothing like Disneyland and therefore Internet is not all times accessible, power outages do happen, the service or product itself is subject to fail, and your cat might not have the same taste as you.
-The goal here is to analyze if the service or product is viable.
-In other words, if it is still worth buying or signing up based on the way it behaves in the wild.
+The goal here is to analyze if the product is resilient.
+In other words, if it is still worth buying or signing up for based on the way it behaves in the wild.

 After you are happy with your investigation, see where it fits in the classification below and then apply the corresponding punctuation.

 0 (Low Resiliency) - The product does meet its primary purpose, but there is no resilience added to the design.
 For example, an alarm clock capable of waking you up, as long as it is connected to an energized power outlet.